We’re talking all things baby poop with the expert, Dr. Shruti Nathwani, renowned as The Children’s Medic.

-In this article 📝
+In this article: 📝

-- What is normal baby poop?
+- What is normal in baby poop?

 - Baby poop: The final scoop

-What is normal baby poop?
+What is normal in baby poop?

-So if a friend tells you their baby is producing five greenish-yellow poops per day and yours is only making three yellow-orange colored ones, don’t panic!
+So if a friend tells you their baby is producing five greenish-yellow baby poops per day and yours is only making three yellow-orange colored ones, don’t panic!

 What should my baby’s poop look like?

-If you look at a baby stool color chart, you’ll see a whole spectrum of spectacular colors.
-We’ll take a look at the unusual colors (that may indicate a problem) below.
+If you look at a baby poop color chart, you’ll see a whole spectrum of spectacular shades.

 Yellow, orange, tan, greenish – all are usually normal and a sign that your baby’s digestion is ticking over nicely.

-But different baby poop colors are also normal for different stages in your baby’s development, and also depend on what you’re feeding them.
+But if you see a different color of baby poop, these are also normal for different stages in your baby’s development, and also depend on what you’re feeding them.

 The very first poop your baby makes has a special name, meconium (helping you celebrate the beginning of your diaper-changing marathon – yay!).